Pursuing a Certificate

 How do certificates differ from degrees?

 Our Extension School graduate degrees require 10 to 12 courses, specific admission requirements, and a formal application process.
-With only three to five courses, no admissions requirements, and no application required, certificates offer a quicker path to a professional credential.
+With only three to five courses, no admissions requirements, and no application required, certificates offer a quicker path to a graduate-level credential.
 Certificate awardees do not participate in Commencement or receive alumni status.

 What will my certificate say?